Cetaceans and Marine Carnivores

 Southern right whales inhabit the Southern Hemisphere with breeding population concentrated near coastlines in the winter and the deep oceans in summer months as far down as Antarctica.
 These baleen whales skim feed on krill and small crustaceans both on the surface and subsurface.

 The leading Australian calving grounds are Warrnambool (Victoria), Victor Harbour (South Australia) and Bunda Cliffs at the Head of the Bight, near Ceduna.
 They probably chose these three places to calve because the beaches have high-energy breaking waves creating a high ambient noise environment.
-A possible defence against acoustically sensitive predators, such as the killer whale; they also have access to nearby deep water.
+It is a possible defence against acoustically sensitive predators, such as the killer whale.
+They also have access to nearby deep water.

-I captured images of these fantastic mammals near the end of their breeding season at Logan’s Beach in Warrnambool on the South West coast Victoria in Australia.
+I captured images of these fantastic mammals near the end of their breeding season at Logan’s Beach in Warrnambool on Victoria’s South West coast in Australia.
 Images show blowing, a cow with her calf swimming parallel to the beach and a cow spy-hopping.
-These whales are a similar in size to sperm whales.
+These whales are similar in size to sperm whales.

 Common minke whale breaking the surface off the north coast of Fernandina Island in Galápagos.
 Minkes are baleen whales that filter feed on krill and schools of small fish.
 They have a worldwide distribution, being most abundant in cooler regions.